 - 1844 – the River Police were formed

 - 1879 – the first River Police Station opens in a converted brigantine hulk

-- 1900 – a purpose-built River Police Station opens alongside Prince Street Bridge
+- 1900 – a purpose-built River Police Station opens by Prince Street Bridge

-- 1931 – motor patrols are introduced to enforce the Road Traffic Act
+- 1931 – motor patrols were introduced to enforce the Road Traffic Act

-- 1932 – police telephone pillars come into use
+- 1932 – police telephone boxes (pillars) come into use

-- 1946 – specialist units come into force, including CID; the South Western Forensic Science Laboratory; Fingerprint Branch; Special Branch and the Photographic Department
+- 1946 – specialist units come into force, including the Criminal Investigation Department (CID), the South Western Forensic Science Laboratory, Fingerprint Branch, Special Branch, and the Photographic Department

-- 1957 – our first police dogs, Kudos and Kylow, join up
+- 1957 – our first police dogs Kudos and Kylow joined up

-- 1968 – personal radios are issued to officers
+- 1968 – officers were issued with personal radios

 - 1986 – the computerisation of the control and major incident rooms

 We have always been a force that leads the way.

 - 1916 – Bristol Police were one of the first police forces in the country to appoint women police officers